dank101/4.3BSD-Reno/README.md

      this Purchase Order are not accepted by The Regents  of  the University  of  California.
 The  revised  Berkeley License Agreement (6/83) and Addendum Number Three govern.''
      +    A completed Site Information Form.
 The distribution  itself will be sent to the technical contact.
 The site information is kept confidential and is for our use in identifying sites with  specific  configurations.
-Please note that we cannot ship to post office boxes; therefore, please have the techn- ical contact's address supplied without use of a post office box.
+Please note that we cannot ship to post office boxes; therefore, please have the technical contact's address supplied without use of a post office box.

 A checklist is  included  to  aid  you  in  assembling  this material.
 All the above material must be sent to:

         Distribution Coordinator